jnigri/essays/content/How to learn a new language?.md

 title: How to learn a new language?
 draft:
 ---
-### Caveat
+*Caveat*

-This below doesn't apply if you are new at programming.
+*This below doesn't apply if you are new at programming.*
-If you are new at programming, pick a language and build small things first.
+*If you are new at programming, pick a language and build small things first.*

-### So, how to learn a new language?

 Read the language specification from cover to cover.
 Then read the standard library from cover to cover.